helendaisy/milestone-band-project/README.md

 - Some Imported Javascript & JQuery ~ For the Modal and Responsive Navbar expand & collapse functionality.
 - Balsamiq - used as above for the mock up wireframes.
 - Pen & Paper ~ Used for the Creation of Wireframes.
+- [https://autoprefixer.github.io/] ~ Auto-prefixer used to confirm correct pre-fixes used in css for multiple browsers.

 ## Testing